 Eliminate Barriers, Dead Zones & Weak Spots

-All communications from a single router can have many failure points.
-If there are thick walls or heavy furniture, it can also block or weaken a signal.
-Then Wi-Fi Improves Speed.
-If you have one office that’s far away from your main router, it can be completely left out of coverage.
+All communications from a single router can have many points of failure.
+For example, thick walls or heavy furniture can block or weaken the signal, or if you have an office that is far away from the main router, it may be completely out of range.

 Mitigate Downtime

-When you are using multiple access points, if one of them is down, the other will be filling that gap.
-This helps avoid downtime and allows your team to be present while the downtime is being resolved.
+On the other hand, when you use multiple access points, if one of them stops working, the other one takes over (as explained above).
+This helps prevent downtime and allows your equipment to continue working while the problem is being resolved.

 How Multiple Access Points Improve Wi-Fi Performance